 That seems minor compared to being whisked out of your home or work on a stretcher as you are having a heart attack from lack of a consistent workout program.
 So what’s the message here?
 You created a healthy habit early on that eventually became a routine that everyone I know does at least twice a day.
 The same goes for working out and anything else in your life you want to excel and be good at.

 A day is 24 hours.
 One hour is 1/24th of your day.
 If you work out hard, and smart for half of that 5 days a week you will live a longer, happier, healthier life.
-Besides what it does for you, it has a trickle-down effect to your friends, spouse, and even your kids.
+Besides what it does for you, it has a trickle-down effect on your friends, spouse, and even your kids.

 Featured photo by apfelfred